Can Angora Rabbits Live Outside?

 Here are some reasons why angora rabbits should not be kept outside:

-High temperatures can turn out to be a major concern for your angora rabbit especially if they are kept outside.
+High temperatures can be a significant concern for your Angora rabbit, especially if kept outside.

 Angora rabbits must live in conditions that are temperature regulated.